List of Goosebumps audiobooks

 The following is a list of audiobooks from the Goosebumps book series.

-Original series audio cassettes (1996-1997)
+Original series audio cassettes (1996–1997)

 The first seven audiobooks were adapted from the original Goosebumps series and released on abridged audio cassette through Walt Disney Records from 1996 to 1997.
 They featured a full voice-cast.

 UK audio cassettes (1997)

 The next four audiobooks were also adapted from the original Goosebumps series and released on abridged audio cassette in the UK through Tempo Records in 1997.
 They also featured a full voice-cast.

-Goosebumps HorrorLand (2008-2009)
+Goosebumps HorrorLand (2008–2009)

-The next twelve audiobooks were adapted from the Goosebumps HorrorLand series and released in unabridged 2-disc audio sets through Scholastic Audiobooks from 2008-2009.
+The next twelve audiobooks were adapted from the Goosebumps HorrorLand series and released in unabridged 2-disc audio sets through Scholastic Audiobooks from 2008 to 2009.